g2valdez/willievaldez.github.io/_posts/2020-10-04-AutomaticRegistration.md

 ## The Wrong Way(s) To Do It
 When loading the CSV, cache the spawn type in the spawner as a member variable `std::string m_enemyType`.
- Inside of `Spawner::Spawn()`, you can implement this god awful monstrosity:
+ Inside of `Spawner::Spawn()`, we can implement this god awful monstrosity:
 ```cpp
 std::shared_ptr<Enemy> Spawner::Spawn()
 {